modelon-community/impact-client-python/docs/source/authentication_with_modelon_impact.rst

     Enter JupyterHub API token:

-When the token has been entered the first time, it will be stored at located in the directory ``.impact`` in the users home folder and used in future requests and the prompt will not be shown again.
+When the token has been entered the first time, it will be stored at located in the directory ``~/.impact`` in the users home folder and used in future requests and the prompt will not be shown again.

 Another option is to save the token in the environmental variable ``JUPYTERHUB_API_TOKEN``, which